• Skip to main content

 Even if you aren’t a vegetarian, going meat-free as much as possible is a way to eat more sustainably.
 You’ll get your protein from the Boursin cream cheese in this meal.

-Making my Boursin Puff Pastry Turnovers
+Prep my Boursin Puff Pastry Turnovers Ahead

 If you want to prepare these Boursin Puff Pastry Turnovers in advance, no problem.
 You can dice the peppers and onions and refrigerate in a food container.
 You can even make them the day before and reheat them briefly (instructions in recipe notes), or serve them cold.